jakaGH/binance-history-download/README.md

 A module to automatically download binance's historic data from spot and futures markets.
 This is a small part of a larger flask based app, that stores the historic trading date from binance in a local database and it allows retreiving the data via REST API.

 # basic functionality
-1. **Automatic downloading and processing historic data from https://data.binance.vision/**
+1. **Automatic downloading of historic data from https://data.binance.vision/**
 2. Processing of historic data and storing into a local database (*not in the repo*)
 3. Importing current data from binance websocket connection https://github.com/LUCIT-Systems-and-Development/unicorn-binance-websocket-api (*not in the repo*)
 4. Retreiving trading data via api (*not in the repo; see requests examples*)

 # requests examples
-1. 5minute klines of futures ETHUSDT pair
+1. 5-minute klines of futures ETHUSDT pair
 `curl --location --request GET 'api.marketdata.kreacija.eu/klines' \
 --header 'Authorization: Bearer very_secret_token_do_not_share' \
 --header 'Content-Type: application/json' \